 The delicate skulls of the babies could be more likely to sustain injuries.
 Do not hesitate to consult a doctor if your baby falls from the bed, even if they appear alright.
 You must call the local emergency number if the baby shows signs of severe injuries after a fall.

 Read this post to learn how to react when the baby falls off the bed, how to manage the situation for the next 24 hours, and when to seek emergency care.

 What To Do First?

 Sudden falls may cause babies to lose their consciousness.
 However, they quickly resume consciousness.
-Comfort the baby and check for signs of any injury.
+Comfort the baby and check for signs of any injury such as scrape wounds and bumps.
 If your baby seems alright and does not display any distress, then they may not have injured themselves.
 You can still book a doctor’s appointment just to make sure your baby is doing fine.
-If your baby is less a year old, then it always best to call the pediatrician after the baby fell from the bed.
+If your baby is less than a year old, then it is always best to call the pediatrician after the baby fell from the bed.